rjsf-team/react-jsonschema-form/README.md

 };
 ```

-By default, this will automatically render a multiple select box.
-If you prefer a list of checkboxes, just set the uiSchema `ui:widget` directive to `"checkboxes"` for that field:
+By default, this will render a multiple select box.
+If you prefer a list of checkboxes, just set the uiSchema `ui:widget` directive to `checkboxes` for that field:

 ```js
 const uiSchema = {